carpentries-lab/metagenomics-analysis/_episodes/04-assembly.md

 keypoints:
 - "Assembly groups reads into contigs."
 - "De Bruijn Graphs use Kmers to assembly cleaned reads."
+- "Program screen allows you to keep open remote sessions."
 - "MetaSPAdes is a metagenomes assembler."
 - "Assemblers take FastQ files as input and produce a Fasta file as output."
 ---